JahsonGA/Image_to_Text_Recongization_and_File_Renaming/README.md

 Currently success rate stands at %39.13 out of 92 files 36 are successfully read, renamed, and moved.
 To improve this number further I want make files in manual review be scanned again but this time they will have a more specify filtering.
 This should increase the success rate further at the cost of performance.

+### 9/23/24
+Changed the file naming policy and how the text was summary to allow for more success.
+Currently has a success rate 100% but the name names that are created are hard to read and understand.

 ## Links to useful site:
 https://trenton3983.github.io/posts/ocr-image-processing-pytesseract-cv2/